akankshapawar1/Google-Oauth/README.md

 # 🔐 Google OAuth Login (Minimal Example)

-This project is a minimal implementation of Google OAuth login using NestJS.
+This project is a minimal implementation of Google OAuth login using ExpressJS.
 It allows users to authenticate using their Google account. **Logout functionality is not implemented yet.**